-Long Island offers exceptional fishing due to its proximity to large, tranquil world-class bonefish flats to the west and deep sea fishing in the Atlantic immediately to the east where dolphin, blackfin and yellowfin tuna, rainbow runners, sailfish, white marlin and more can all be found.
+Then there is the activity the island is most famous for – fishing.
+Long Island offers exceptional fishing due to its proximity to large, tranquil world-class bonefish flats to the west and deep-sea fishing in the Atlantic immediately to the east, where blackfin and yellowfin tuna, rainbow runners, sailfish, white marlin and more can all be found.

 Those of an adventurous disposition will adore Dean’s Blue Hole, which at 663 feet is the world’s second deepest and annual host to the Vertical Blue International Free Diving Competition.
 Although the competition itself is open only to certified and professional divers, anyone brave enough can take the cliff top leap into the shimmering deep blue waters.
 For the less brave, the stunning view of the surrounding bay alone makes the climb well worthwhile.